 A new season calls for a new play dough recipe!
 This spring play dough combined with flower petals is a lovely invitation to sensory play.

 I used this easy play dough recipe and made three lots of the dough: one pink, one green and one yellow.
-I use Wilton icing gels (Amazon affiliate link) to make the colours, and added some peppermint essence to the green dough, and some freshly squeezed lemon to the yellow.
+I use Wilton icing gels (affiliate link – NurtureStore gets commission for purchases via this link) to make the colours, and added some peppermint essence to the green dough, and some freshly squeezed lemon to the yellow.

 To go with the dough we added some striped and polka dot cupcake cases (these are from Lakeland and are made from card, making them sturdier for playing with than paper ones) and some green drinking straws and lollipop sticks (left over from our homemade chocolate lollipops).